SimulatedGREG/electron-vue/README.md

 ```

 ### Next Steps
 Make sure to take a look at the [documentation](https://simulatedgreg.gitbooks.io/electron-vue/content/).
 Here you will find useful information about configuration, project structure, and building your app.
+There's also a handy [FAQs](https://simulatedgreg.gitbooks.io/electron-vue/content/docs/faqs.html) section.

 ### Contributing
 Wanting to submit a pull request?
 Make sure to read [this](docs/contributing.md) first.